Table of Contents:-

 1) Psychological Concept

-The person’s activation depends upon the felt needs and expectations.
+The individual’s activation depends upon the felt necessities and expectations.
 The process of motivation, which is mainly concerned with needs, desires, expectations, confidence, and satisfaction, is a psychological phenomenon.
 The psychology of every individual differs from others, making it challenging in practice to ascertain which devices and incentives will motivate a person toward desired goals.

 2) Continuous Process

 Human wants are unlimited.
 With the satisfaction of one’s wants, another want, preferably of a higher order, is created.
 Thus, new wants keep emerging when the present wants are satisfied.
-Further, all the wants cannot be satisfied at the same time.
-Wants are to be satisfied one after another continuously.
+Further, all the wants can be fulfilled at different times.
+Desires are to be happy continuously, one after another.
 Hence, motivation is also a continuous and unending process.

 3) Dynamic and Situational